Shreyansh301/Theme-Clock/README.md

 # Theme-Clock
-A clock with dark and light mode
+A project that displays a clock with dark and light mode.